mohamed-taman/ZonedDT-in-distributed-system/README.md

     ```bash
     [mtaman]:~ mvn spring-boot:run
     ```
-3. Or open it in your IDE and make sure you set project Java language to 18, and run the app main class `com.sxi.e4t.lab.fizzbus.FizzBusApplication`.
+3. Or open it in your IDE and make sure you set project Java language to 18, and run the app main class `com.sxi.lab.fizzbus.FizzBusApplication`.
 4. Finally, you can access its swagger documentation from this URL [http://localhost:8090/api/v1/fizz-bus/doc/index.html](http://localhost:8090/api/v1/fizz-bus/doc/index.html).
 Which will be used for testing the application.

 ### Related Articles